PHSC (LON:PHSC) Issues Quarterly Earnings Results

-PHSC (LON:PHSC) issued its quarterly earnings data on Tuesday.
-The company reported GBX 0.78 ($0.01) earnings per share for the quarter, Digital Look Earnings reports.
+PHSC (LON:PHSC) announced its quarterly earnings results on Tuesday.
+The company reported GBX 0.78 ($0.01) earnings per share (EPS) for the quarter, Digital Look Earnings reports.

-The business also recently declared a dividend, which will be paid on Friday, January 21st.
-Stockholders of record on Thursday, December 23rd will be paid a dividend of GBX 0.50 ($0.01) per share.
+The company also recently disclosed a dividend, which will be paid on Friday, January 21st.
+Shareholders of record on Thursday, December 23rd will be given a GBX 0.50 ($0.01) dividend.
 The ex-dividend date of this dividend is Thursday, December 23rd.
-This represents a dividend yield of 2.63%.
-PHSC’s dividend payout ratio (DPR) is currently 1.67%.
+This represents a yield of 2.63%.
+PHSC’s payout ratio is currently 1.67%.

 PHSC plc, through its subsidiaries, provides health, safety, hygiene, and environmental consultancy services and security solutions to the public and private sectors in the United Kingdom.
 The company also offers food safety, training, plant and equipment inspection, leisure management, security tagging, and product protection consulting services.